Skip to main content

 /8

-Instructions: This worksheet will help you understand the basics of electricity, including circuits, components, and the difference between conductors and insulators.
-Follow the instructions for each activity and use the answer boxes to record your answers.
+Instructions: This worksheet will help you understand the basics of electricity, including circuits, components, and the differences between conductors and insulators.
+Follow the instructions for each activity carefully and use the spaces provided to record your answers.

 1

-Look at the circuit diagram provided.
-Identify each component and write its name in the box provided.
+Look at the circuit diagram below.
+Identify each component by writing its name in the box provided.
 Use the word bank to help you.

 Word bank: cell, wire, bulb, switch, buzzer